ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 Roughtime request and response packets MUST be transmitted in a single datagram when the UDP transport mode is used.
 Setting the packet's don't fragment bit {{!RFC791}} is OPTIONAL in IPv4 networks.
+Setting it may cause packets to get dropped, but not setting it could lead to long delays due to reconstruction and dropped fragments.

+A Roughtime packet may exceed the maximum deliverable length of a UDP packet.
+A client SHOULD deliver the request over TCP if it cannot be delivered over UDP, as evinced by repeated nonresponse.
+MTU issues may lead to persistent nonresponse due to network devices between client and server.

+Clients SHOULD implement exponential backoff in establishing TCP connections and making requests over UDP ala {{!RFC8085}}.

 Multiple requests and responses can be exchanged over an established TCP connection.
-Clients MAY send multiple requests at once and servers MAY send responses out of order.
+Clients MAY send multiple outstanding requests and servers MAY send responses out of order.
 The connection SHOULD be closed by the client when it has no more requests to send and has received all expected responses.
 Either side SHOULD close the connection in response to synchronization, format, implementation-defined timeouts, or other errors.

 All requests and responses MUST contain the VER tag.
 It contains a list of one or more uint32 version numbers.
-The version of Roughtime specified by this memo has version number 1.
+The version of Roughtime specified by this  has version number 1.

 NOTE TO RFC EDITOR: remove this paragraph before publication.
-For testing this draft of the memo, a version number of 0x8000000c is used.
+For testing this draft of the document, a version number of 0x8000000c is used.

+## Transport considerations.

 ## Requests {#requests}